graycoreio/daffodil/libs/contact/guides/testing.md

 A testing module that provides the `MockDaffContactFacade` in place of the real facade.

 ### MockDaffContactFacade
-A mock implementation of `DaffContactFacadeInterface` where all observable streams are `BehaviorSubject`s.
+A mock implementation of `DaffContactFacadeInterface` where all observable streams are of type `BehaviorSubject`.
 This allows you to control the emitted values during tests using the `next` method.

 **Properties:**
 - `success$: BehaviorSubject<boolean>` - Controls the success state